GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 The GraphQL API for WordPress provides safe default settings:

 - The single endpoint is disabled
-- The "admin" elements in the GraphQL schema (such as `User.roles`, or filtering posts by `status`) are not exposed
+- The "sensitive" data elements in the GraphQL schema (such as `User.roles`, or filtering posts by `status`) are not exposed
 - Only a handful of the settings options and meta keys (for posts, users, etc) can be queried
 - The number of entities that can be queried at once is limited (for posts, users, etc)